 - W is the work in joules (J or kg-m²/s²) or foot-pounds

-- F is the force applied to an object in newtons (N or kg-m/s²) or pounds (lbs)
+- F is the force required to move the object in newtons (N or kg-m/s²) or pounds (lbs)

 - d is the distance the object moves in meters (m) or feet (ft)